 At Selfridges, employees are called team members.
 The Board of Directors and Executive Committee consider engaging with team members to be vital to the continued success of the Company.
-An extensive range of team member engagement tools and activities are already in place to enable the directors to ask for, listen to and respond to the views, questions, concerns and ideas of team members.
+An extensive range of team member engagement tools and activities are already in place to enable the Directors to ask for, listen to and respond to the views, questions, concerns, and ideas of team members.
 In many cases, this will include workers employed by concession partners, suppliers, or agencies, as well as those directly employed.

-Current engagement mechanisms include reviewing and implementing actions from the annual Employee Opinion Survey, meeting team members and listening to their ideas through formal and informal meetings, at annual events such as 'Open House', through internal social media such as 'Yammer' and through site visits and floor walks.
-Selfridges' team members are encouraged to join and create new communities, from Green Warriors, to Values Ambassadors, a Well Being community, and Women in STEM (to name but a few).
-Information is shared with team members via a weekly newsletter, emails, large and small group briefings, face to face training sessions or digital updates, as well as through planned communication cascades via line managers.
+Current engagement mechanisms include reviewing and implementing actions from the annual Employee Opinion Survey, meeting team members and listening to their ideas through formal and informal meetings, at annual events such as 'Open House', through internal social media such as 'Yammer', pulse surveys and through site visits and floor walks.
+Selfridges' team members are encouraged to join and create new communities, from Green Warriors, to Values Ambassadors, a Wellbeing community, and Women in STEM (to name but a few).
+Information is shared with team members via a weekly newsletter, emails, large and small group briefings, face-to-face training sessions or digital updates, as well as through planned communication cascades via line managers.
+In 2020, with the impact of the Covid-19 pandemic felt throughout the year, there was a focus on digital channels of communication, supporting home-working, team member welfare and wellbeing.
 Selfridges recruits team members from a diverse array of businesses and backgrounds to ensure that fresh ideas and diversity of thought continues to flow into and through the Company.
 Selfridges celebrates long service and has an alumni group to maintain contact with those who have left the Company for new ventures.

-Engagement

-with Customers,

-Suppliers
+With Selfridges' Diversity Board and a new and evolving strategy for diversity, equity and inclusion, Selfridges is enabling team members, partners and customers to co-create positive change and to imagine and create a sustainable future for our customers in line with our Vision and Purpose.

-and Other
+Engagement with Customers, Suppliers and Other Stakeholders

-Stakeholders

 The Board of Directors and Executive Committee consider engaging with Selfridges' customers, suppliers and other stakeholders also to be vital to the continued success of the Company.
 Selfridges has been at the forefront of retail since 1909 and continues to redefine the way customers shop and socialise.
 In order to do this, Selfridges must listen to what its customers have to say, to think about what its customers want today and will want tomorrow, wherever in the world the customer may be.
 Customers are asked to provide views, comment, feedback and suggestions through a number of channels: regular customer surveys in person and digitally, NPS feedback following a sale, personal contact and dialogue with Personal Shopping, Customer Relations and others.
 This feedback is reviewed by senior managers and the Executive Committee and fed into decision making where appropriate.
-Selfridges and its directors strive to consistently drive innovation, success and amazina customer experiences.
+In 2020, with restrictions and store closures, there was a focus on digital and social channel engagement, as well as virtual shipping services and Christmas experiences.
+Selfridges and its Directors strive to consistently drive innovation, success and amazing customer experiences by listening and responding to the Customer.